 - The bank checks the credit score of the applicant.

-- The bank further analyzes various parameters of the company like the background, nature of business, experience in the business, financial viability, etc.
+- The bank further analyzes various parameters of the company like the background, nature of the business, experience in the business, financial viability, etc.

 - Then the file of the applicant is placed for obtaining sanction from the appropriate authorities.